top of page

 DSC09775.png

-Rahman Johnson was born and raised in Jacksonville, Florida and graduated from Jean Ribault Senior High School.
-He has earned degrees from Edward Waters College and Seton Hall University.
-Rahman is currently Professor of Journalism and Communications at Edward Waters College, where he was named 2021 Professor of the Year.
+Dr. Johnson was a Professor of Journalism and Communications at Edward Waters College, where he was named 2021 Professor of the Year.
 In 2020, Rahman chose to write a collection of poetry as a memorial to his late mother, Ida Ross-Johnson.
-The book, Living, Loving, Letting Go (Nahmar Publishing), earned the esteemed 2021 Book of the Year Literary Award in the poetry category from the Black Caucus of the American Library Association.
+Living, Loving, Letting Go (Nahmar Publishing) earned the esteemed 2021 Book of the Year Literary Award in the poetry category from the Black Caucus of the American Library Association.

 • Facebook